WatchingWatches/GradientInfill/Orca/README.md

 # Gradientinfill for Orca slicer:
-The script changes the gcode succesfully.
-However i couldn't visualize the changes made inside of any gcode previewer.
-The only way to tell a difference is to compare both files inside of the notepad++ with the compare plugin.

 If you are running the script from orcaslicer there will be just one output file.
 I recommend testing the script first inside of an IDE and compare the original and modifyed file.

 The following part was originally written as a [guide for prusa slicer](https://github.com/WatchingWatches/GradientInfill/tree/master/Prusa), but the slicer settings are the same, but might be found at a different location.